deutschebank/fluxnova-docs-manual/content/update/minor/712-to-713/_index.md

 ### Webapp

 Old Application Path: `/`\
-New Application Path: `/camunda`
+New Application Path: `/flowave`

-In previous versions, there was a problem when using URL paths like `/api/*` or `/app/*` for your custom resources since these paths were reserved for the Camunda 7 Webapp.
-For instance, the Camunda 7 Webapp specific CSRF Prevention Filter was applied on these paths and might have interfered with your custom REST endpoints or applications.
+In previous versions, there was a problem when using URL paths like `/api/*` or `/app/*` for your custom resources since these paths were reserved for the Flowave Webapp.
+For instance, the Flowave Webapp specific CSRF Prevention Filter was applied on these paths and might have interfered with your custom REST endpoints or applications.
 With the changed application path, you can now use these paths without restrictions and remove any workarounds (e. g.
 URL whitelisting for the CSRF Prevention Filter).